Omicron’s New Year’s cocktail: Sorrow, fear, hope for 2022

 “Back to work.
 Back to school.
 Back to joy,” Biden said in a video posted on Twitter.
 “That’s how we made it through this year.
 And how we’ll embrace the next.
 Together.”

-In New York, officials planned to allow just 15,000 people — vaccinated and masked — inside the perimeter around Times Square, a sliver of the 1 million that typically squeeze in to watch the famed ball drop.
+In New York, officials allowed just 15,000 people — vaccinated and masked — inside the perimeter around Times Square, a sliver of the 1 million that typically squeeze in to watch the famed ball drop.
 Outgoing Mayor Bill de Blasio, defending the event, said people need to see that New York is open for business.

 Yet by Thursday, rapper LL Cool J had dropped out of the New York telecast after a positive COVID-19 test and restaurant owners battered by staffing shortages and omicron cancelations throughout the holiday season struggled to stay open.